solidusio-contrib/solidus_product_feed/README.md

 # Solidus Product Feed

+# 🚧 Archived

+This repo is no longer maintained.
+Please use the new extension at [solidusio-contrib/solidus_feeds](https://github.com/solidusio-contrib/solidus_feeds).

 [![CircleCI](https://circleci.com/gh/solidusio-contrib/solidus_product_feed.svg?style=svg)](https://circleci.com/gh/solidusio-contrib/solidus_product_feed)

 An extension that provides an RSS feed for products.
 Google Merchant Feed attributes are also